Research

 There are many other sources of information!
 Depending on your topic, you may be visiting museums, interviewing experts, viewing art, etc..
 For good educational videos, try BrainPop or National Geographic.
 Use YouTube only with your parents' permission, as not all content is appropriate for children.

-Only AFTER using our subscription resources found at Online Resources, you may want to search for information using these sources:
+If you need further information that what our subscription databases provide, you may want to search for information using these sources:

 GOOGLE IMAGES